lazymozek/gulp-with-tailwindcss/readme.md

 # Gulp with TailwindCSS Starter Kit

-Gulp with TailwindCSS v3 Starter Kit ( ~~Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit)~~ with latest tailwind JIT is built-in ) - A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple commands.
+Gulp with TailwindCSS v3 Starter Kit ( ~~Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit)~~ - **latest tailwind has JIT is built-in** ) - A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple commands.

 ## Included Tailwind Plugins